The Wireless Broadband Alliance and OpenRoaming

 Q. Can I enroll my loyalty members in OpenRoaming so they can receive preferential treatment in my venues?

 A. Yes, Cisco has developed an SDK that enables easy integration into your loyalty app.
-Your loyalty users connect to your Wi-Fi network in your venues automatically, and you can detect them, get actionable insights from Cisco DNA Spaces, and engage with them to provide an even more meaningful experience.
+Your loyalty users connect to your Wi-Fi network in your venues automatically, and you can detect them, get actionable insights from Cisco Spaces, and engage with them to provide an even more meaningful experience.

 Q. As an access provider (wireless network), can I control who attaches to my wireless network?